rpoleski/MulensModel/developers_board.md

     * add label which is passed to all the matplotlib functions and hence allows to show legend in easy way
   * SatelliteSkyCoord:
     * attach magnification\_methods to SatelliteSkyCoord so that they overwrite Model and MagnificationCurve settings when given SatelliteSkyCoord is used
+  * Utils:
+    * in np.any() ifs give more information in warning e.g., "out of 1234 values provided, the fails are: 12, 345, 678 (0-based)"
   * Plotting
     * for plotting functions option to pass pyplot.Axis and pyplot.Figure instances and call e.g. Axis.scatter() instead of pyplot.scatter(); for a simple example see [here](https://github.com/rpoleski/K2-CPM/blob/master/source/K2CPM/plot_utils.py)
     * [2] subplots with shared X-axis (plt.subplots(2, 1, sharex=True, gridspec\_kw={'height\_ratios': [4, 1]}, figsize=???, dpi=100)) - start in Example 5